Amazon Prime Video unveils full Premier League Boxing Day and December midweek fixtures

 The deal marks Amazon's first foray into live Premier League football - as well as the first time every Boxing Day and December midweek match has been available to UK viewers

-Amazon Prime Video has unveiled the fixtures for its landmark first foray into live Premier League football, which will see it exclusively showing every match from the prestigious Boxing Day and December 27th fixtures, as well as the early December midweek ties.
+Amazon Prime Video has unveiled the fixtures for its landmark first foray into live Premier League football, which will see it exclusively showing every match from the prestigious Boxing Day fixtures, as well as the early December midweek ties.

 - FULL Premier League TV fixtures 2019/20